CrystalTechSAS/jcrystal_documentation/README.md

-# jCrystal
+# jCrystal Framewor
-_jCrystal_ es un framework de generación de código, para aplicaciones web cuyo principal objetivo es minimizar la rescritura de estructuras de datos, lógica de negocio y sintaxis de los servicios entre el backend y los distintos frontend que puede tener la aplicación.
+_jCrystal_ is a fullstack framework based on code generators.
+It aims to reduce code re-write on web applications by reuseing backend side data structures, business logic and web services to generate frontend equivalents.

 ## Generalidades
 _jCrystal_ que permite: